Transit Expressway Revenue Line: The end of Skybus

+Legacy

 The Skybus tests proved that rubber tire driverless transit could function.
 Westinghouse Electric would later have a role in the development of the first major fully automated transit system in the country with Miami's Metromover.
 Westinghouse built the first 12 Adtranz C-100 buses used for the Metromover.
 Westinghouse would also participate in the development of similar driverless transit systems like the Bay Area Rapid Transit system in California, and automated people movers at several major U.S. airports, including Tampa, Orlando, and Dallas-Ft.
 Worth.